How do you know you have epilepsy and how can it be diagnosed?

 An EEG recorded during sleep can also give additional information.
 This may sometimes be needed if your first EEG returns normal.

-Also, no electrical current from the machine passes into the person’s brain during the procedure.
+An EEG is harmless.
+No electrical current from the machine passes into the person’s brain during the procedure.
 The technicians cannot read your thought processes or know what you are thinking.

 Other types of EEG recordings

-EEG video monitoring / telemetry
+EEG video monitoring / telemetric VEEG

 This is a method of recording the EEG over a few days, which using both EEG and video recording.
 This is done in hospital, either on a ward or in a specialised video-telemetry unit.

-This procedure aims to record the person’s seizures (by video) and the brains electrical activity (EEG) at the same time.
+This procedure aims to record the seizures (by video) and the brains electrical activity (EEG) at the same time.
 This combined information is one of the most valuable tools for diagnosing epilepsy.
-The advantage over routine EEG is the doctor is able to study exactly what happened during any attacks on the video and match this up with the EEG recording.
+The advantage over routine EEG is the doctor is able to study exactly what happened during any episodes on the video and match this up with the EEG recording.

 This monitoring may be needed for a few hours or several days, depending on the frequency of symptoms and seizures.